Exact SL(2,Z)-Structure of Lattice Maxwell Theory with $\theta$-term in Modified Villain Formulation: Exact Computation of Path Integral

 Using the Hodge decomposition,

 we can absorb $ P_d \check{h}$ into $A^\infty$ since $P_d \check{h} \in \text{Im}(d^{(1)})$.
 Noting $\sum_x d A^\infty P_0n=0$, we get

 where $C$ is a constant parameter determined by $N$.

 We can rewrite the last equation in terms of theta functions with characteristics defined in Eq.~\eqref{eq: theta function}.
-To remove the interaction term between $n_1$ and $n_2$, we divide the two dimensional lattice space $\mathbb{Z}^2$ into two lattice spaces,
+To remove the interaction term between $n_1$ and $n_2$, we divide the two dimensional $\mathbb{Z}^2$ lattice into two sublattices,

-which is depicted in Fig.~\ref{fig: TwoLattice}.
+which are depicted in Fig.~\ref{fig: TwoLattice}.
 The filled and open circles represent sites of $\Lambda_{\bullet}$ and $ \Lambda_{\circ}$, respectively.

 The summation on $\Lambda_{\bullet} $ is given by